By-Laws of Friends of Old Annville, Inc.

 Section 2.
 Special meetings may be called by the president.

 Section 3.
 The Board of Directors shall meet bi-monthly, but may hold special meetings when necessary.
 The president shall call all meetings of the board.
-A quorum of the Board of Directors is six (6) members.
+A quorum of the Board of Directors is seven (7) members.

 Section 4.
-Ten per cent of the active members of the society shall constitute a quorum.
+Ten per cent of the voting members of the society shall constitute a quorum at the annual business meeting of the society.

 ARTICLE VI.
 AWARDS

-- Historic Building Award – An award shall be given periodically, when appropriate, for a major restoration or rehabilitation of an existing property.
+1. Historic Building Award – An award shall be given annually, when appropriate, for a major restoration or rehabilitation of an existing property.
 An engraved bronze plaque, to be affixed to the exterior of the building, shall be presented to the recipient at the annual meeting.
 The recipients shall be selected by the Board of Directors.

-- Property Pride Award – This award shall be presented annually, when appropriate, for improvements to properties.
-These may include restoration, whole-house renovation, landscaping, etc. A small framed award shall be presented to the recipients.
+2. Property Pride Award – This award shall be presented periodically, when appropriate, for improvements to properties.
+These may include restoration, whole-house renovation, landscaping, etc. A small-framed award shall be presented to the recipients.
 A Property Pride Award committee shall be appointed to select the awardees.
 These selections shall be presented to the Board of Directors for approval before any notification or announcement is made.

 ARTICLE VII.
 AMENDMENTS